Presto Geosystems Menu

 For difficult and complex site conditions, cellular confinement applications can provide powerful protection against soil erosion.

 The concept is simple and is based on the soil-containment function of the geocell and the separation function of the geotextile.
 A thin layer of overburden soil contained within the cell is enough to protect unstable slopes.
-This protection is possible even on steep slopes if proper engineering procedures are followed and, most critically, provided that engineering design solutions are used only for the specific material and manufacturing characteristics of a cellular confinement material.

 The engineer’s experience with the proposed design solution, that of the contractor with the site, and that of the manufacturer with previous projects in the region all contributed to the project’s success.
 The decision to use waste material as the infill during the design phase was crucial and limited project costs.